Published on January 26, 2021 • Updated on December 7, 2022 • About 7 min. read

 “Webinar” is the abbreviated form of “web seminar”, and it’s exactly what it sounds like: a seminar that takes place online, rather than in a physical location.
-A webinar can take the form of a product demonstration, a “round table” discussion, an educational lecture, or any other kind of gathering—as long as it takes place via the internet.
+A webinar invitation can take the form of a product demonstration, a “round table” discussion, an educational lecture, or any other kind of gathering—as long as it takes place via the internet.

 Since they occur online, webinars can open the door to tons of opportunities, typically with very little cost or inconvenience.
 Hosting webinars can help your business drive engagement, expand its reach, build brand awareness, and achieve many other marketing goals.
 Below are some of the most useful ways webinars can benefit your businesses.